Legislation

 Regulations 1069/2009 and 142/2011 set out health rules concerning animal by-products not intended for human consumption.
 They entered into force on 4 March 2011.

-Both Regulations, along with the TSE Regulation adopted in 2000, the basis of the Commission's strategy to combat and eradicate feed-borne crises such as BSE, foot and mouth disease and swine fever.
+Both Regulations, along with the TSE Regulation adopted in 2000, are the basis of the Commission's strategy to combat and eradicate feed-borne crises such as BSE, foot and mouth disease and swine fever.
 Under both Regulations, only materials from animals declared fit for human consumption following veterinary inspection may be used for the production of feeds.

 They also ban intra-species recycling of proteins i.e. feeding a species with protein derived from the same species.
 They set out clear rules on what must and may be done with the excluded animal materials.
 Imposing strict identification and traceability system requiring certain products such as meat and bone meal and fats destined for destruction to be permanently marked to avoid possible fraud and risk of diversion of unauthorised products into food and feed.